 A donation in memory of Jerry Bergen was used to purchase a suction machine needed at a Baptist hospital in Asuncion, Paraguay.

 J. W. Hardaway was honored at a reception at "The Meadows" to celebrate his 50 years of service at Peoples Bank in Shepherdsville.
+The paper mentioned that he was married to Hester Belle Anderson, a former high school teacher at Shepherdsville.

 Mr. and Mrs. Claud Barrall celebrated their 60th wedding anniversary with family on September 7th.